-If we fail to maintain our collaboration agreements and licenses for REMOXY and other drugs designed to reduce potential risks of unintended use, we may have to reduce or delay our drug candidate development.
+If we fail to enter into or maintain collaboration agreements and licenses for REMOXY and other drugs designed to reduce potential risks of unintended use, we may have to reduce or delay our drug candidate development.

-Our plan for developing, manufacturing and commercializing REMOXY currently requires us to successfully maintain the Pfizer Agreements and to maintain our license from Durect.
-If we are not able to maintain the Pfizer Agreements, we may have to limit the size or scope of, or delay or abandon the development of other drug candidates or undertake and fund development of REMOXY ourselves and if we are unable to meet the obligations necessary to maintain our license with Durect for one or more potential products we may lose the rights to utilize Durect's technology for such potential products.
-If we elect to fund drug development efforts with respect to REMOXY and other drug candidates on our own, we may need to obtain additional capital, which may not be available on acceptable terms, or at all.
+Our plan for developing, manufacturing and commercializing REMOXY currently requires us to successfully maintain our license from Durect.
+If we are unable to meet the obligations necessary to maintain our license with Durect for one or more potential products we may lose the rights to utilize Durect's technology for such potential products, our potential future revenues may suffer and we may have to reduce or delay development of our other drug candidates.
+In addition, we expect to seek a new corporate collaborator with respect to REMOXY.
+If we do not enter into a new collaboration with respect to the continued development and potential commercialization of REMOXY, we will be required to undertake and fund such activities ourselves and may need to seek additional capital (which may not be available on acceptable terms, if at all), personnel or other resources, If we are not successful in such efforts, development and commercialization of REMOXY and our other drug candidates would be delayed or prevented, and our business would suffer.